The Prime Minister And Cabinet

 Therefore, whilst the prime minister and his ministers administer the government, it is always subject to the will of the Parliament and the oversight of the Governor-General.

 Under Australia’s system of constitutional monarchy, these are a part of the checks and balances within the system.
-Being above politics, the Queen is absolutely independent from any political influence and is not a member or supporter of any political party.
+Being above politics, the King is absolutely independent from any political influence and is not a member or supporter of any political party.
 Whilst the person who is Governor-General would naturally have political leanings those must be submerged and his duty to the constitution must always be foremost.
 At all times the office of Governor-General stands quite apart from any personal or political consideration.

-The six states which form a part of the Federation, have their own administration under the Governor appointed by the Queen.
+The six states which form a part of the Federation, have their own administration under the Governor appointed by the King.
 The structures of Federal and state governance are almost the same.
 Each government is empowered and restrained by its respective constitutions.

 The first prime minister of Australia was Sir Edmund Barton who was elected to the first Parliament in 1901.
 It is interesting to note that there were seven future prime ministers, including Sir Edmund elected in that first parliament.
 The other six were: Alfred Deakin, Chris Watson, George Reid, Joseph Cook, Andrew Fisher, and Billy Hughes.